 - Buying the parking lot: on June 4, 2013, the City of San Francisco board of supervisors voted to purchase the parking lot at 3861 24th Street, currently home to the Saturday Farmers Market, for $4.2M and turn it into an open space park.

-- Renovating the town square: The next step is to raise money to renovate this wonderful space.
-Initial estimates for this work range from $1.5 to $2.0M.
-Over 400 community residents and businesses have contributed over $517,000 to this renovation effort so far.
-In addition, the San Francisco Recreation and Parks department is applying for a $700,000 state grant for urban greening at the recommendation of State Senator Mark Leno.
-We should hear whether we have won that grant by the end of 2013.
-Even with the grant, we will still need to raise at least an additional $500,000 to realize the full vision for the town square.
-Please help out by pledging today!
+- Renovating the town square: The next step was to raise money to renovate this wonderful space.
+Initial estimates for this work ranged from $1.5 to $2.0M.
+Over 400 community residents and businesses contributed over $517,000 to this renovation effort.
+In addition, the San Francisco Recreation and Parks department applied for a $700,000 state grant for urban greening at the recommendation of State Senator Mark Leno.

-- Why: Ever since the Noe Valley Farmers Market took root 8 years ago in this parking lot, we have witnessed how an open space can add vitality and bring together a neighborhood.
-Let’s build a public space Noe Valley can be proud of.
+- Why: Ever since the Noe Valley Farmers Market took root in this parking lot, we have witnessed how an open space can add vitality and bring together a neighborhood.
+The Noe Valley Town Square is a public space Noe Valley can be proud of.

 - Who: Residents for Noe Valley Town Square is a non-profit 501c3 under the fiscal sponsorship of the San Francisco Parks Alliance.
 All donations are tax deductible.